What parents need to know

 Is it any good?

-Adults and kids will have many laugh-out-loud moments as Joshua and his friends face assorted perils and surprise discoveries in the fast-moving, irresistible Joshua Dread, though they may be different moments (to fully appreciate the Vile Fair, for example, it helps to be a veteran of trade shows).
+Adults and kids will have many laugh-out-loud moments as Joshua and his friends face assorted perils and surprise discoveries in this fast-moving, irresistible book.
+They may be different moments, though (to fully appreciate the Vile Fair, for example, it helps to be a veteran of trade shows).
 Fans of brain-eating zombies and man-eating plants will enjoy the role of monsters in defining the characters and furthering the plot.
 Along the way, readers share Joshua's discoveries that even parents with superpowers have a full range of strengths and weaknesses, that even supervillains love their children, and that you may have more in common with your enemies than you thought.

 Families can talk about...